taroooyan/bg-wiki/Nano-Operation-Manual.md

 Although Nano features and parts have their own wiki pages, the sensor gets repeat mention here.
 * The sensor is the 2” pancake GM tube [[LND 7317|http://www.lndinc.com/products/17/]], capable of measurement of alpha- and beta- as well as gamma- radiation (referenced for Cs-137 nuclide check source data efficiency).
 Nano's maximum operating range is to about 350,000cpm, or 1mSv/h (1 millisievert per hour dose rate or 1000µSv/h microsieverts per hour)  (micro sometimes written with u, uSv=µSv).
 (Radiation detection units are mentioned further in this guide, see Calibration, reliability.
 Radiation measurements are averaged, approximate; the more accurate the more complicated??
 “Go learn nuclear physics.”)

+***
+*test TOC edit,  verbose to terse

+####01.
+Introduction: bGeigie Nano model - uses**

+On the continuing development of open-source software, quoting a thread on Nano software which began 10-Nov-2013, https://groups.google.com/forum/?hl=en#!topic/safecast-japan/ne5xjGk0lOQ
+Rob (roubouden) wrote: …>”Basically Lionel, Robin, Kalin, Joe and me are in charge for software development of the bGiegies.
+Pieter is coordinating most of the development.
+Most software is on Github.
+Intermediate releases are kept off line.
+Akiba(Chris) is the person who started with Pieter to make the hardware with his company FreakLabs.
+Naim made the boards for the bGiegienano.
+Talk with Pieter or Sean about what needs to be done.”  *[the history of safecast and nano is outside scope of manual.
+Move delete]*

 **03. PARTS (NAMES, FUNCTIONS)** [needs diagram]